alphagov/govwifi-terraform/README.md

 In order to deploy applications you will need to create a new set of pipelines for that environment.
 - There are set of template terraform files for creating pipelines for a new environment in govwifi-terraform/tools/pipeline-templates.
 You can copy these across manually and change the names or you can use the commands below. **All commands are run from the govwifi-terraform root directory**
-- Copy all the pipeline terraform template files in `govwifi-terraform/tools/pipeline-templates` to the govwifi-deploy directory:
+- Copy the pipeline terraform template files in `govwifi-terraform/tools/pipeline-templates` to the govwifi-deploy directory:

 ```
 for filename in tools/pipeline-templates/*your-env-name*;  do cp -Rp $filename ./govwifi-deploy/$(basename $filename) ; done
 ```

 - Update the names of the terraform resources in the template files to match your new environment